-If you’re interested in reading previous (and subsequent) posts in the Making of a Craft Studio series, here they are (#5 on the list shows you how I organized my new space!).
-Check out my new craft category, Birdz of a Feather~ Craft Rehab, to see what I’ve been up to in my craft studio too!
+If you’re interested in the Making of a Craft Studio series, here they are.
+Be sure to check out my new craft category, Birdz of a Feather~ Craft Rehab, to see what I’ve been up to in my new craft studio too!

 - The Making of a Craft Studio– Calling All Crafters: Help Me Decide the Best Layout for my New Studio

 - The Making of a Craft Studio (II)– Design Your Space Using Ikea’s Pax Planner!

 - The Making of a Craft Studio (III) – If You Build It, She Will Come!